Skip to main content

 Once you've created your storage and application specs, you can create an AutopilotRule that controls them.

-Create a YAML spec for the autopilot rule named autopilotrule-pool-expand-example.yaml and place the following content inside it:
+Use the example spec and create a YAML spec for the autopilot rule named autopilotrule-pool-expand-example.yaml.

 Apply specs